jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 against SMBs.
 Threat actors have largely moved away from malware\-focused tactics.
 Instead, threat actors focus on non\-malware mechanisms and abuse of legitimate tools and system commands in most incidents.
-Notably, 56% of recorded incidents in this time frame were, in essence, malware free across multiple types of intrusions.
+Notably, 56% of recorded incidents in this time frame were, in essence, “malware free” across multiple types of intrusions.
 Of particular note is the increasing use of remote monitoring and management (RMM) software as an avenue of intrusion.
 In 65% of incidents, threat actors used RMM software as a method for persistence or remote access mechanisms following initial access to victim environments.